cmsc388x/interpreters/assignments/hw1/README.md

       subterms.
 The type-checker should verify that the two subterms have the same type, but it should not care what that type is.

-  8.  ☆☆: real numbers
+  8.  ☆: real numbers

       Add real number values ℝ and a corresponding addition form to the language.
 The floating-point addition operator should be written `+.`.
       (Hint: Use OCaml's floating-point type to approximate the values of real numbers.)

-  9.  ☆☆: integer to real number conversion [Prerequisite: 8]
+  9.  ☆: integer to real number conversion [Prerequisite: 8]

-      Add a `int->real` form to the language to convert integers to real numbers.
+      Add an `int->real` form to the language to convert integers to real numbers.

   10. ☆☆☆: implicit coercion [Prerequisite: 8 and 9]